 If you search “hot Korean noodles” on YouTube, you’ll likely see someone eating a bowl of this stuff red-faced and sweating.
 As someone who can handle their spice, I won’t lie: these noodles are really really freakin’ hot.
-But despite the profuse tears they induce, the flavor is addicting.
+But despite the profuse tears they induce, the flavor makes you want to take bite after bite.
 There’s a slight sweetness to it that offsets the high level of heat and to temper it, I’ll sometimes add in a slice of American cheese.
 Does it work?
 Not really but it tastes good.

 Paldo Fun and Yum Gomtang Instant Noodles

 Whenever I’m feeling off, I’ll make a packet of these noodles.
 They’re the instant version of seolleongtang, aka Korean beef bone broth.
 They’re soothing, nourishing, and basically what I give everyone as a care package when they’re sick.

 MyKuali Penang White Curry Noodle

 I picked these up on a whim at 99 Ranch and they’re by far the most flavorful noodles I’ve ever tried.
 Made with fermented shrimp paste, they’re on the saltier side.
 And I don’t recommend drinking the soup, unless you feel like also chugging the same amount of water, to offset the bloat.
 The flavor of the Penang curry isn’t identical but my friends who hail from there say it’s pretty close.
 Pro tip: save the soup, add in more noodles, and you have a second meal that’s as good as the first.

 MyKuali has a following, which means they’re often in low stock or sold out.
 These, by Ibumie, have a similar flavor and are easier to find in stock.
 The only downside is that they’re more expensive.